-A typical surrogate mother in the United States makes from $30,000 to $40,000 in a “Base Salary”, which is often paid in monthly installments.
-She also gets paid another $5,000 to $10,000 USD in various benefits.
+A typical surrogate mother in the United States makes from $30,000 to $50,000 as a “Base Salary” plus another $5,000 to $10,000 in various benefits.
 Surrogates also be reimbursed for expenses like clothes, transportation, lost wages, household expenses, and more.